ankanchanda/headFirstDucker/ch4/README.md

     - If the implementation of these classes changes, then it might have to modify in PizzaStore as well.
     - Every new kind of pizza that gets added creates another dependency for PizzaStore.
     - It creates all the pizza objects right in the PizzaStore class instead of delegating to a factory.

+### Principle
+Depend upon abstractions and not upon concrete classes.

+It suggests that high-level components should not depend on our low-level components; rather, they should both depend on abstractions.

+A high-level component is a behavior defined in terms of other low-level components.
+For example PizzaStore is a high-level component because it's behavior is defined in terms of pizzas- it creates all pizza objects, and prepares, bakes, cuts, etc..